uma458467/cloud-native-app-labs/lab-instructions/spring-cloud-config/sc-oss.md

 $ cf start greeting-config
 ```

 8) Browse to your `greeting-config` application.
-Are your configuration settings that were set when developing locally mirrored on PWS?
+Are your configuration settings that were set when developing locally mirrored on PCF?

 * Is the log level for `io.pivotal` package set to `DEBUG`?
 Yes, this can be confirmed with `cf logs` command while refreshing the `greeting-config` `/` endpoint (`http://<your-random-greeting-config-url/`).
 * Is `greeting-config` app displaying the fortune?
 Yes, this can be confirmed by visiting the `greeting-config` `/` endpoint.
 * Is the `greeting-config` app serving quotes from `http://quote-service-qa.cfapps.io/quote`?
 No, this can be confirmed by visiting the `greeting-config` `/random-quote` endpoint.
 Why not?
-When developing locally we used an environment variable to set the active profile, we need to do the same on PWS.
+When developing locally we used an environment variable to set the active profile, we need to do the same on PCF.

 ```bash
 $ cf set-env greeting-config SPRING_PROFILES_ACTIVE qa